Bedford–Stuyvesant, Brooklyn

 Bedford–Stuyvesant has the largest collection of intact and largely untouched Victorian architecture in the United States, with roughly 8,800 buildings built before 1900.
-Its building stock includes many historic brownstones.
-These homes were developed for the expanding upper-middle class from the 1890s to the late 1910s.
-These homes contain highly ornamental detailing throughout their interiors and have classical architectural elements, such as brackets, quoins, fluting, finials, and elaborate frieze and cornice banding.
+Its building stock includes many historic brownstones, developed for the expanding upper-middle class from the 1890s to the late 1910s.
+They contain highly ornamental detailing throughout their interiors and have classical architectural elements, such as brackets, quoins, fluting, finials, and elaborate frieze and cornice banding.